MansiRK/Social-media-app-Backend/README.md

 ## What is image File Upload?
 File upload refers to the process of transferring digital files from a local device to a remote server or storage location using a network connection.
 It allows users to share and distribute files such as documents, images, videos, and other multimedia content across the internet.

-We can store images directly to folder on our server but it is inefficient way to do.
+You can store images directly to folder on our server but it is inefficient way to do.
 As the number of files increase or images and it will become difficult to access on the front end side.

-We can make use of object storage to store the image files and use it's location URL on front end side.
+You can make use of object storage to store the image files and use it's location URL on front end side.
 Whenever a user posts a post, we will create a uploader that will take the image file and push it to object storage service.

 Some of the Cloud Services That Provide File Upload as a Service
 1. Cloudinary